-The consolidated financial statements for the year ended 31 March 2021 were audited by Baker Tilly Hong Kong Limited, who will retire at the forthcoming annual general meeting and, being eligible, will offer themselves for re-appointment.
-Baker Tilly Hong Kong Limited has been appointed as auditor of the Company with effect from 1 March 2019 to fill the casual vacancy arising from the resignation of BDO Limited.
-Save for the above, there has been no other change of the auditor of the Company in the preceding three years.
+The consolidated financial statements for the year ended 31 March 2022 were audited by Baker Tilly Hong Kong Limited, who will retire at the forthcoming annual general meeting and, being eligible, will offer themselves for re-appointment.
+A resolution for their re-appointment as auditor of the Company will be proposed at the forthcoming annual general meeting.

+There has been no change in auditors of the Company in the preceding three years.